vishgm/vishgm.github.io/content/ml/understanding-transformers.md

 The transformer architecture has revolutionized natural language processing since its introduction in the "Attention Is All You Need" paper.
 Let's break down its key components.

+What is the paper trying to solve?

+What are the important concepts?

+In-depth overview of them (Tokenization / loss functions / reduce overfitting)

+Example

+The Transformer is a neural network architecture that **eliminates recurrence and convolutions** entirely, relying solely on a **self-attention mechanism** to model dependencies between input and output sequences.

+**Key Innovations:**

+- Uses **Self-Attention** to compute relationships between all positions in a sequence directly.
+- Achieves **parallelization** by removing sequential dependencies found in RNNs.
+- Efficiently scales for **long sequences**.

 ## Key Components

 ### 1. Self-Attention Mechanism